Photo Courtesy: Bird's Eye Inc.

 Boardwalk (larger version)

-Rigolet is home to a variety of fish and wildlife.
-Atlantic salmon, arctic char, trout, seals, black bears, polar bears, foxes, martens, muskrats, otters, beavers, wolves, lynx and caribou can all be found here.
+We are the home to a variety of fish and wildlife: Atlantic Salmon, Arctic Char, trout, seals, black bears, polar bears, foxes, martens, muskrats, otters, beavers, wolves, lynx and caribou can all be found here.

 The countless ponds and lakes are breeding and nesting areas for several species of migratory birds, such as black ducks and geese.
 Partridges, also known as ptarmigan, rabbits and porcupine can also be found in the wooded areas around Rigolet.